toland/patron/README.md

     sess.post("/foo/stuff", "some data", {"Content-Type" => "text/plain"})

+## Threading

+By itself, the `Patron::Session` objects are not thread safe (each `Session` holds a single `curl_state` pointer during the request/response cycle).
+At this time, Patron has no support for `curl_multi_*` family of functions for doing concurrent requests.
+However, the actual code that interacts with libCURL does unlock the RVM GIL, so using multiple `Session` objects in different threads is possible with a high degree of concurrency.
+For sharing a resource of sessions between threads we recommend using the excellent [connection_pool](https://rubygems.org/gems/connection_pool) gem by Mike Perham.

+    patron_pool = ConnectionPool.new(size: 5, timeout: 5) { Patron::Session.new }
+    patron_pool.with do |session|
+      session.get(...)
+    end

 ## Requirements

 You need a recent version of libcurl in order to install this gem.
 On MacOS X the provided libcurl is sufficient.
 You will have to install the libcurl development packages on Debian or Ubuntu.
 Other Linux systems are probably similar.
 Windows users are on your own.
 Good luck with that.

-## Threading

-By itself, the `Patron::Session` objects are not multi-thread safe.
-At this time, Patron has no support for `curl_multi_*` family of functions for doing concurrent requests.
-However, the actual code that interacts with libCURL does unlock the RVM GIL, so using multiple `Session` objects in different threads is possible with a high degree of concurrency.
-For sharing a resource of sessions between threads we recommend using the [connection_pool](https://rubygems.org/gems/connection_pool) gem by Mike Perham.

-    patron_pool = ConnectionPool.new(size: 5, timeout: 5) { Patron::Session.new }
-    patron_pool.with do |session|
-      session.get(...)
-    end

 ## Installation